-Problem Possible Cause - Solution When using a Bluetooth headset the audio appears to be mono and not stereo.
+Problem Possible Cause - Solution A file cannot be copied to/from a connected Bluetooth device.
+The transfer of data between the computer and a Bluetooth enabled device is supported in one direction only (simultaneous data transfer is not supported).
+If you are copying a file from your computer to a Bluetooth enabled device, you will not be able to copy a file from the Bluetooth enabled device to your computer until the file transfer process has been completed When using a Bluetooth headset the audio appears to be mono and not stereo.
 This is a common issue with Bluetooth headsets.
-To resolve this issue do the following (you will need to repeat this procedure after every boot up, restart, or when the system resumes from hibernation): Go to the Devices & Printers control panel in Windows.
+To resolve this issue do th following (you will need to repeat this procedure after every boot up, restar or when the system resumes from hibernation): Go to the Devices & Printers control panel in Windows.
 Double-click the Bluetooth headset.
 Click Connect to complete the stereo connection.
-Go to the Sound control panel in Windows.
+OR Go to the Sound control panel in Windows.
 Right-click (in the Playback tab) the Bluetooth Stereo Audio device (the default device is Headset).
 Click Connect to complete the stereo connection.